OpenBfS/UncertRadio/paper/paper.md

 # Summary and statement of need

-In Germany, radioactive substances in the environment are monitored in accordance with the Treaty establishing the European Atomic Energy Community (EURATOM) of 1957 and the Radiation Protection Act [@bundesrepublikdeutschland2017].
+In Germany, radioactive substances in the environment are monitored in accordance with the Treaty establishing the European Atomic Energy Community (EURATOM) of 1957 and the German Radiation Protection Act [@bundesrepublikdeutschland2017].
 The Evaluation of radiometric measurements requires the estimation of associated uncertainties as defined in the ISO$~$GUM$~$[@jointcommitteeforguidesinmetrology2008].
-In addition, German law requires that the `characteristic limits` (decision threshold (DT) and the detection limit (DL)) are determined on the basis of this uncertainty in accordance with @DIN11929-1:2021 to @DIN11929-4:2021.
+In addition, German law requires that the `characteristic limits` (decision threshold (DT) and the detection limit (DL)) are determined on the basis of this uncertainty in accordance with ISO 11929-1:2019 [-@ISO.11929-1:2019] to ISO 11929-4:2019 [-@ISO.11929-4:2022].

 `UncertRadio` is the only publicly available software to determine these values in a user-centralized way for a variety of applications